Cicada Files: Z 3301 et al

 The tale of this catastrophe will be told by Manuel Chavez III himself in his own words when I publish the interview that we conducted on May 22, 2019.
 Chavez and I talked for nearly four hours, and much that he said needs to be verified and researched.
 It is a massive job.
 The draft commentary, which I estimate is 80% complete, now approaches 80,000 words in length.

-When you consider that this article now exceeds 22,000 words in length, you realize how mammoth a 100,000 word serial is.
+When you consider that this article is now nearly 23,000 words in length, you realize how mammoth a 100,000 word serial is.
 At this point, my plan is to publish this series of articles, deal with the maelstrom that they will unleash, then focus hard on completing the Chavez project.
 It will take some time, but I will obviously break it down into subordinate articles.

 After I complete the Chavez interview and commentary, I will revisit interviews with any remaining elders who can be contacted.
 Then I will return to the beginning, and harvest the extant interviews and articles into a summation that concludes the series.
 Considered this way, I am not yet halfway through.